ZachBeta/threejs_fpv/README.md

 - Display the drone camera at the front of the drone in flight routine demo

 ### Todo
-- Add more complex flight routines to the game state demo
+- Add more complex flight routines to the flight routine demo
 - Physics/controls: implement toggle hover feature
 - Migrate to TypeScript
 - Upgrade logo and the drone model used in the demo